junhuac/samplecode_php/README.md

 -------------------------

-This is a starting point for integrating your service with PayNearMe's callback APIs.
+This is a starting point for integrating your service with PayNearMe's callback system.
 Provided in this project is a framework for handling incoming callbacks from PayNearMe and constructing the appropriate response.
 Each callback method includes an example implementation.